openvinotoolkit/openvino/docs/ops/sort/TopK_11.md

   * *sort*=`none` , *mode*=`max` - undefined
   * *sort*=`none` , *mode*=`min` - undefined

-The relative order of equivalent elements in a given slice is only preserved if the *stable* attribute is set to `true`.
+The relative order of equivalent elements is only preserved if the *stable* attribute is set to `true`.
 This makes the implementation use stable sorting algorithm during the computation of TopK elements.
 Otherwise the output order is undefined.

 **Example**